AntonioRedondo/AnotherMonitor/README.md

 #### Retrieving processes info since Android Nougat 7.0 (API 24, August 2016)

 In Android 7.0 Google once again has made undocumented changes and has significantly restricted access to the `proc` file system.
-This means that since this new API level it is not possible anymore to retrieve processes info unless you have root access.
+This means that since this new API level it is not possible anymore to retrieve processes info.
 AnotherMonitor running on devices with Android 7.0 will only show total CPU usage, AnotherMonitor CPU usage and memory usage, but not CPU usage for other processes.
-[Star this issue](https://code.google.com/p/android/issues/detail?id=205565) to push Google to implement an alternative API.
+Running the app on a rooted device does not make difference.
+More info on this [question on Stack Overflow](https://stackoverflow.com/questions/38590140/file-system-changes-in-android-nougat).
+[Star this Android issue](https://issuetracker.google.com/issues/37091475) to push Google to implement an alternative API.

 #### Retrieving processes info since Android O 8.0 (API 26, Autunm 2017)

 In Android 8.0 Google once again has made more undocumented changes and has further restricted the access to the `proc` file system.
 Until now it was possible to at least get process info of the process running the app and total CPU usage.
 This does not work any more.
-Furthermore [ActivityManager.getRunningServices(int)](https://developer.android.com/reference/android/app/ActivityManager.html#getRunningServices(int)) is being deprecated, alternative method which could be used to access processes info.
 AnotherMonitor running on devices with Android 8.0 will only show memory usage, but not total CPU usage or CPU usage for any process, including the own app process.
+Running the app on a rooted device does not make difference.

 ## Resolving dependencies

 AnotherMonitor only has one external dependency, [AndroidProcesses](https://github.com/jaredrummler/AndroidProcesses).
-It is used to retrieve the device processes list to populate the 'Processes' screen.
+It is used to retrieve the device processes list and populate the 'Processes' screen.

 See the [Gradle](https://github.com/AntonioRedondo/AnotherMonitor/blob/master/AnotherMonitor/build.gradle) file for more details.